FarronF/limerick-council-meetings/meetings/2015/05/18-Monthly Meeting of Metropolitan District of Limerick/Minutes of Meeting of Metropolitan District of Limerick - 20th April 2015.md

 the question as to who will monitor these spaces.

- Parking is an issue in all cities and the Council should consider requiring taxis to be--- based off street in multi-storey car parks.
+ Parking is an issue in all cities and the Council should consider requiring taxis to be
+---
+based off street in multi-storey car parks.

 **REPLY**: